Elishah-John/AstroLogger/README.md

-# AstroLogger
+🌌 AstroLogger
-AstroLogger is a lightweight, astronomy observation log built with Python and Tkinter.
-It allows you to easily document and manage your observations in a GUI-based interface.
+AstroLogger is a lightweight, dark-themed astronomy observation log built with Python and Tkinter.
+Designed for both amateur stargazers and seasoned astronomers, it allows you to easily document and manage your celestial observations in a clean, GUI-based interface.